Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: The MOHaM Framework

 \section{The MOHaM Framework}

-To search the enormous design space, the proposed MOHaM framework adopts a two-step approach, \textit{layer mapping} and \textit{global scheduling}.
-In the first step, each layer of the $AM(L,D)$ is mapped onto each of the $SAT$s available in the input library.
-Then the Pareto-optimal set of mappings found for each layer is used in the second step to search the global scheduling.
-MOHaM is written in C++ and uses the Timeloop~\cite{parashar2019timeloop} + Accelergy~\cite{wu2019accelergy} framework for realising both the steps.
-Algorithm~\ref{alg:moham} presents a high-level flow of MOHaM, and the following sub-sections describe its working in detail.
+To search such an enormous space, the proposed MOHaM framework adopts a two-step approach, \textit{layer mapping} and \textit{global scheduling}.
+Algorithm~\ref{alg:moham} presents a high-level flow of MOHaM, and the following sections describe its working.
+Table~\ref{tab:terminology} presents the acronyms, abbreviations and key terms.